“To reach more readers and take your sales to the next level, you must proactively market your book”.

 Stick to the essential elements of book publishing and be sure to write a book that engages your readers interest, provides them with entertainment [fiction] or life lessons [nonfiction], and invest your time into creating a series of books that have impact and branding appeal.

-Selling books and making money is a long term strategy.
+This sounds simple, and it is, but it isn’t easy.
+Selling books and making money is a long-term strategy.
 There are hundreds of ways to promote your book and brand.
-But you don’t [and can’t] do everything.
+But you don’t, and can’t, do everything.
 Focus on the strategies that will have the long term results you want.

 Now, I’ll leave you with a list of additional marketing and promotional strategies you can consider to build your brand and promote your work.